Assertor1290/Android-Tutorial/LottieAnimation/Readme.md

 ## Lottie Animation

 Adding animations to your android app makes it more fun and interesting as compared to static text or pictures.
-The easiest way to do that is using a 3rd party library Lottie by airbnb.
+The easiest way to do that is using a 3rd party library <a href="https://github.com/airbnb/lottie-android">Lottie</a> by airbnb.
 I will demonstrate it here by building a simple splash screen.

 **Step 1**: Add dependency in build.gradle file.
 <img src="https://user-images.githubusercontent.com/30290570/91752917-b03bc780-ebe4-11ea-9c14-54494bb1313f.png">